 Polyurea is available in different kits.
 Some kits will use two coats, while others will use three.
 Polyurea also has a lot of solvents in it.
 Make sure you have good airflow and lots of ventilation.
 Make sure you have chemicals or solvents for cleaning your tools.
 If you are going to coat the walls, we suggest you do that first.
 Please note we have full installation instructions and product information.

-First coat: Mix your polyurea and your tint together. wait a minute or two for the bubbles to settle out.
+First coat: Mix your polyurea and your tint together.
+Wait a minute or two for the bubbles to settle out.
 Then pour it on the floor in ribbons just like you would with epoxy.
-You can use a brush around the edges, and a roller everywhere else.
+You can use a brush around the edges and a roller everywhere else.
 Roll it out starting from the back left corner.
 Some people create a W and fill it in.
 If this is your only color coat, do not wait!
 Start spreading your flake right away.
 Once the painted space has dried, the flake will not stick.
 If this is your only color coat, after 4-6 hours, take a broom or shop vac and go over the entire space.
-The goal is to remove any flake that did not stick and knock down any flakes that is not flat.
+The goal is to remove any flakes that did not stick and knock down any flakes that are not flat.
 Otherwise, your garage floor will feel rougher than bare concrete.

 If you are doing a second color coat, the process is similar, except you will need to work from a paint tray.
 The same is true for the clear.
 The anti-skid is mixed into the final coat of clear.
 We suggest about 1/2 cup per gallon.
 You need to make sure you use all the material required and that you keep mixing it.
 See our instructions for more information about the second coat and clear coat.

 Finishing a concrete floor is no easy task.
 A garage floor requires a lot of surface preparation.
-Deciding not to paint a garage floor or use an epoxy paint will pay dividends as using a Polyurea or 2-Part epoxy on your concrete floor is a major step up!
+Deciding not to paint a garage floor or use an epoxy paint will pay dividends, as using a Polyurea or 2-Part epoxy on your concrete floor is a major step up!
 Check out Kyle’s garage floor epoxy review.